 Another piece of data I want you to collect is whether or not people are doing paid ads in your target space.
 Are competitors running paid ads on Google Adwords?

 In the example above, you can see that they are.
 Paid ads are a good sign.

 Whether you’re going to run them or not, it means people are making enough profit to afford paid advertisements.
 And paid ads are another way to get quick traffic (although, they’re not free).

-Also, if you go to a site running Adsense ads (which is Google's advertiser platform of niche sites), then you will often see those ads running.
-I see a lot of my competitor's ads when I go to random websites.
+Also, if you go to a site running Adsense ads (which is Google’s advertiser platform for niche sites), then you will often see those ads running.
+I see a lot of my competitor’s ads when I go to random websites.
 They follow me around.
 See if that happens to you.
-Then you'll know if people are running Google display ads.
+Then you’ll know if people are running Google display ads.

 You can do the same on Facebook.
 Just look at the ads that show up in your newsfeed.
 If you’ve been searching around looking at NCLEX materials, then ads for your NCLEX competitors will show up.

 Doing this little bit of research helps you see if there are ways to get quick traffic to your course if you decide to create it.